apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - all static pods have ` -master ` at end of their name
 - You can change staticPodPath via ` /var/lib/kubelet/config.yaml `
+- Since the component that checks for taints is kube-scheduler, then static-pods don't need a toleration for being deployed on master nodes

 # Kubernetes Course
 # Contents